khulnasoft-lab/design.khulnasoft.com/doc/component-lifecycle.md

 * If a component is brand new, the **create** stage may need some revisions as the **build** and **style** stages progress.

-The **implement** stage will come last and could involve removing old HAML components in order to replace them with the newly defined Vue components.
+The **integrate** stage will come last and could involve removing old HAML components in order to replace them with the newly defined Vue components.

 ## Determining whether a component should be included in Pajamas